rkiel/keeping-promises/NOTES.md

 }
 ```

-We can write an identity function called `writeFileCallback` that contains all the success logic of the `saveCallback`.
+- an identity function called `writeFileCallback` that contains all the success logic of the `saveCallback`.

 ```JavaScript
 function writeFileCallback(data) {